-Cavities have safe treatment that is commonly used.
-A dentist may clean out the cavity area, removing decayed portions of the tooth, and using a material to fill the area and prevent further decay.
-This commonly used treatment is safe for children and adults, and can be done quickly in a dentist’s office.
+Cavities have a safe treatment that is commonly used.
+A dentist may clean out the cavity area, remove decayed portions of the tooth, and use the material to fill the area and prevent further decay.
+This commonly used treatment is safe for children and adults and can be done quickly in a dentist’s office.
 This won’t prevent further cavities, as cavities can occur if good oral hygiene isn’t observed.
-It may seem that cavities spread, but conditions that caused one cavity in the first place, may cause more cavities later.
+It may seem that cavities spread, but conditions that caused one cavity in the first place may cause more cavities later.

 Don’t Hesitate to Call or Ask

 If you think you may have a cavity or know you have one, please call and set up an appointment so that it can be treated as soon as possible.
 It may be believed to be true that cavities spread, but continuing on with the same conditions that created one cavity, may eventually create another.
 Talking to your dentist about how you can prevent more cavities can help you in making a plan that may help you avoid more fillings in the future.

 Call our Chandler Dental Office to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.